CoreJust/StackGraphExporter/README.md

 Suported languages: Java (complete support) and Python (partial support, only for Stack Graph generation).

+## Implementation notes

+For Java, some features of the language are not supported (because they are not supported by the crate [tree-sitter-stack-graphs-java](https://crates.io/crates/tree-sitter-stack-graphs-java)):

+1. Static imports
+2. Static scopes (i.e. `static { /* some code */ }` in the class scope)
+3. Imports with asterisks (`import some.package.*`)

 ## CLI

 To run the CLI, you can enter `<evecutable> open <path-to-source-files-root>`, which loads the code into a stack graph and starts interactive mode where you can run commands to configure the project, generate artifacts, run queries.